 In conjunction with the establishment of the INTO UAB, L.L.C. ("LLC") joint venture, the Foundation issued a promissory note to provide member loans to the LLC in an amount not to exceed \$4 million, bearing an interest rate of 2%.
 Principal and interest payments will be made until paid in full before any profit distributions are made to the LLC members.
-The balance of the note receivable, all of which was still outstanding, was \$4 million as of both September 30, 2021 and June 30, 2020.
+The balance of the note receivable, all of which was still outstanding, was \$4 million as of both September 30, 2022 and September 30, 2021.
 The Foundation has evaluated the note receivable and concluded the entire note balance of \$4 million is not fully collectable.
-As such, the Foundation's management has established a reserve for the estimated uncollected portion of the note based on an annual review of the INTO USA L.L.C., audited financial statements.
+As such, the Foundation's management has established a reserve for the estimated uncollectible portion of the note based on an annual review of the INTO USA L.L.C., audited financial statements.
 As of September 30, 2021, the Foundation's management deemed it appropriate to reserve \$1.3 million as uncollectible.
-Accrued interest receivable related to this note was \$373,852 and \$273,852 as of September 30, 2021 and June 30, 2020, respectively, and is included in accounts receivable within the accompanying consolidated statements of financial position.
+The reserve reserve was unchanged as of September 30, 2022.
+Accrued interest receivable related to this note was \$453,852 and \$373,852 as of September 30, 2022 and September 30, 2021, respectively, and is included in other assets within the accompanying consolidated statements of financial position.